 Based in Manchester, UK Languages : Native English, excellent French, basic German and Spanish

 Alex was one of the founding partners of Global Diligence LLP.
 He has twenty years’ experience as an international and domestic criminal lawyer and consultant in national and international human rights, criminal law, transitional justice and rule of law issues.
 He works for both public and private clients, including governments, non-governmental and inter-governmental organisations, in three main fields of expertise: national and international human rights law and regulation (including sustainability and business and human rights); justice sector capacity building (including access to justice) in developing or transitional justice environments; and post-conflict justice (including international criminal law and international humanitarian law).
-He is also a qualified mediator.
+He is a law lecturer at Liverpool University and a qualified mediator.

 Based in London Languages : Native English

 Duncan Campbell is a commercial lawyer and a founding member of the CEDR Chambers, the UK’s leading mediation practice.
 He has decades of experience in dispute resolution in industry both as in-house counsel and as a mediator of high-value international projects in the public and private sectors.
 Duncan was previously General Counsel of IBM UK and a member of the management board, where he was responsible for managing High Court litigation and settling legal disputes.
 During his assignments in Paris for IBM Europe, Duncan was ‘Europe, Middle-East, and Africa’ counsel for all IBM’s industry sectors.
 After leaving IBM, Duncan spent over 10 years as Legal Adviser at the Confederation of British Industry.

 Based in Paris Languages : Native French, fluent English